OCA/stock-logistics-workflow/product_supplierinfo_picking/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module loads in every Stock move the supplier code defined in the product.
+This module loads, in every stock move, the vendor's product code and product name defined in the product's supplier infos tab.

 **Table of contents**